Find Affordable College Courses

 Frederick, MD

-Out of the 7 schools in Maryland that were part of this year’s ranking, Hood College landed the # 4 spot on the list.
-Located in the small city of Frederick, Hood is a private not-for-profit college with a small student population.
+A rank of #4 on this year’s list means Hood College is a great place for mental and social health services students working on their master’s degree.
+Located in the city of Frederick, Hood is a private not-for-profit school with a small student population.

 Of the 16 students majoring in mental health services at Hood, 25% are male and 75% are female.